zenml-io/zenml/CONTRIBUTING.md

 the most relevant places for contributors are highlighted with a `<-` arrow:

 ```
-├── .github           -- Definition of the GH action definitions
+├── .github           -- Definition of the GH action workflows
 ├── docker            -- Dockerfiles used to build ZenML docker images
 ├── docs              <- The ZenML docs, CLI docs and API docs live here
 │   ├── book          <- In case you make user facing changes, update docs here